cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-10-26-how-i-beat-the-ielts-academic-with-just-a-month-of-self-training.md

 - Just read the first sentence of the paragraph and look for the questions that this paragraph answers.
 - Underline the words in the paragraph that explain its main idea.
 - If any question takes you too much time (more than two minutes), then give up and move to the next one.
-- Practice with a clock, and don’t forget to transfer your answers to the Answer Sheet.
+- Practice with a clock, and remember to transfer your answers to the Answer Sheet.

 I thought that the Reading Test was my best part of the test, but unfortunately, I was wrong.
 I prepared myself for achieving a minimum of 8 in the real test.
 However, the passages were lengthy and complicated.
-The first was a description of the technical parts of a water filter, the second a narration about apes and their life in secured habitats, and the last a philosophical essay related to the types of dreams and their meanings.
+The first was about the technical components of a water filter.
+The second was a narration about apes and their life in secured habitats.
+The last was a philosophical essay related to the types of dreams and their meanings.

 Practicing for the Reading Test is useful but not as much as the other parts of the IELTS.
 This is because the vocabulary, in general, is very rich, and it is almost impossible to know and master all the words.